yangyuegly/scheduler/README.md

   - community feature for students in different dorms
   - a more efficient meal credit sharing algorithm
   - splitting delivery fee
+- Most challenging:
+  - organizing different features and provide a user interface that's not clustered.

 ### Idea 2